 |Transport layers||TCP, UDP, RAW||TCP, UDP, RAW|

-Additional benefits of the IPv6
+Benefits of the IPv6 summarized

 - Better routing without fragmentation of packets

-- Extended address space (32bit to 128it)
+- Extended address space (128it vs 32bit)

 - SLAAC – Stateless address auto-configuration